top of page

 Waiting has come to an end: RAISE colleagues are on the road.

 Since the start of the project in January 2021, almost all events took place digitally due to COVID19 travelling restrictions putting networking to the test.
 Finally, after almost one and a half years, the first in-person events became possible again.
 The RAISE colleagues used this opportunity and visited trade fairs and workshops in Germany, the Czech Republic, Iceland, France, and Italy to spread the words about the project.
-In the following articles, they are telling us about their exciting journeys and what new and old colleagues they met.

 RAISE-Newspage-2022-06.jpg